Crystal-Field--Driven Magnetoelectric Coupling in the Non-Kramers Hexaaluminate PrMgAl11O19: Abstract

 \section{Abstract}

 We report broadband dielectric spectra of the non-Kramers hexaaluminate PrMgAl\textsubscript{11}O\textsubscript{19}, revealing a pronounced interplay between permittivity and magnetization at cryogenic temperatures.
-The zero-field dielectric response follows a Barrett-type quantum-paraelectric form, while a broad dielectric anomaly near \SI{5}{K} shifts systematically to higher temperatures under applied magnetic fields, evidencing robust magnetoelectric coupling.
+The zero-field dielectric response follows a Barrett-type quantum-paraelectric form, while a broad dielectric anomaly near \SI{5}{\kelvin} shows a complex field dependence that mirrors the multi-hump behavior of the magnetic specific heat, evidencing robust magnetoelectric coupling.
 The inverse permittivity $\varepsilon'^{-1}(T,H)$ scales linearly with $M^2$, consistent with a biquadratic $P^2M^2$ term in a Landau framework.
-Fits yield temperature-dependent coupling constants $\lambda(T)$ that decrease with heating, reflecting the thermal population of low-lying energy levels of Pr$^{3+}$.
+Fits yield a temperature-dependent coupling constant $\lambda(T)$ that decreases with heating from $(1.07\pm0.01)\times10^{-4}\,\mu_{\mathrm{B}}^{-2}$ (at \SI{5}{\kelvin}) to $(4.77\pm0.02)\times10^{-5}\,\mu_{\mathrm{B}}^{-2}$ (at \SI{10}{\kelvin}), reflecting the thermal population of low-lying energy levels of Pr$^{3+}$.
+Consistently, the uniaxial thermal expansion develops an additional low-temperature hump below $\sim\SI{30}{\kelvin}$ that is progressively suppressed by magnetic field, recovering an approximately saturated response by \SI{9}{\tesla}.
 These results identify PrMgAl\textsubscript{11}O\textsubscript{19} as a paradigmatic non-Kramers hexaaluminate where quantum paraelectricity and magnetoelectric interactions are intrinsically entangled, establishing hexaaluminates as a tunable platform for magnetoelectric physics in frustrated quantum materials.